mehmetyagci/mobile-flashcards/README.md

 * Pressing the button correctly creates the deck and routes the user to the Individual Deck view for the new deck.

-### Deck View Screen

-* The individual deck view includes:

-    * The deck title
-    * Number of cards in the deck
-    * Option to start a quiz for that deck
-    * Option to add a new question to the deck

 ### New Question  Screen